The PleaseStay. Movement is an ADVOCACY GROUP calling for unity and support to prevent suicide among young people.

 PleaseStay.
 Movement was founded by a group of mothers united by the loss of their children to suicide.
 Since its launch on 29th Oct 2019, the mothers have encouraged responsible dialogue about the rising youth suicide rates and the upstream issues of anxiety, depression and mental illness.
 Many have shared their stories openly, overcoming their fears and persevering through the sting of stigma.
 Still others have chosen not to be named and lend their support quietly.
 All stand united on this journey to give a collective voice to say "PLEASE STAY".

 The initial group of co-founders are Doreen, Elaine, Helen, Geok Lan, Irene, Jenny, Joyce, Karen, Lay Hong, LiPing, Linda, May, Sandra and Yee Ling & Yen-Lu, and their collective voices were soon amplified with Annie, Espie, Jane, May Bautista and Schinde.
 Their children are dearly remembered and deeply missed. (see Remembering Lives).

 The PleaseStay.
-Movement was formed under the Child Bereavement Support Singapore (CBSS), a peer-support network for parents who have suffered the loss of a child, regardless of circumstance.
-Since 2015, the number of parents bereaved by suicide and seeking help from CBSS has been rising.
-This worrying trend could not be ignored and together with a few suicide-bereaved mothers, and encouragement from Over The Rainbow, the Movement was born.
+Movement was founded under the Child Bereavement Support Singapore (CBSS), a peer-support network for parents who have suffered the loss of a child, regardless of circumstance.
+Since 2015, the number of parents bereaved by suicide and seeking help from CBSS had been rising.
+This worrying trend could not be ignored and together with a few suicide-bereaved mothers, and encouragement from Over The Rainbow, the PSM was born.
 CBSS continues to direct and manage the running of the group until such time when it can be on its own.